boroju/aidl-upc-winter2024-satellite-imagery/README.md

 Advised by professor [Amanda Duarte](https://es.linkedin.com/in/amanda-cardoso-duarte)

-** Project Objective **
+**Project Objective**

-The primary objective of this project is to apply **semantic segmentation to satellite imagery for the precise identification of areas affected by wildfires**.
-Utilizing state-of-the-art deep learning techniques, we aim to develop a model capable of distinguishing between burned and unburned areas, thereby facilitating more effective wildfire monitoring and management.
-The project underscores the importance of advanced AI in environmental protection and disaster response efforts.
+Study the **application of semantic segmentation, as a computer vision task, to satellite imagery for the precise identification of areas affected by wildfires**.

+By utilizing *state-of-the-art deep learning* techniques, we aim to develop a model capable of distinguishing between burned and unburned areas, thereby facilitating more effective wildfire monitoring and management.

+The project underscores **the importance of advanced AI in environmental protection and disaster** response efforts.

 **TABLE OF CONTENTS**